Seattle, WA

 IT Based Tactics | ✓ |

-Reverse Stings, Vehicle Seizure, SOAP Orders, and Identity Disclosure:
+Reverse Stings, Vehicle Seizure, SOAP Orders, and Identity Disclosure

 The Seattle Police Department (with occasional support from the King County Sheriff’s Office) employs several tactics to identify and apprehend local sex buyers.
 The SPD was among the first departments in the nation to use street-level reverse stings, beginning in 1974.
 Operations are now conducted on a routine basis, using one or more female undercover officers as decoys.
 Once arrested, sex buyers may be served with SOAP (Stay Out of Areas of Prostitution) orders, barring them from reentering areas of the city known for commercial sex activity.
 Depending upon the circumstances of the arrest, sex buyers may also have their vehicles impounded and be charged an additional $1,000 retrieval fee.
 Police may also release the names of arrestees to the local media, although the publication of their identities remains at the discretion of news outlets.